anibalanto/cardascii-24game/README.md

-# cardascii-24game for all teclas
+# cardascii-24game for all teclas persons

 This game have the mission to make diversion for Anibal Fernando Antonelli when he draw cards with chars.